andryushchenko/AInq.Background/README.md

 - Service interfaces
   - `IWorkScheduler` for background work scheduler
-- Helpers and extensions including methods to use services together (eg. schedule `IAccess<TResource>` to `IWorkScheduler`) if needed
+- Helpers and extensions including methods to use services together (e.g. schedule `IAccess<TResource>` to `IWorkScheduler`) if needed

 #### [![Nuget](https://img.shields.io/nuget/v/AInq.Background.Scheduler)](https://www.nuget.org/packages/AInq.Background.Scheduler/) AInq.Background.Scheduler

 Work scheduler implementation.
 - Support delayed, time-scheduled, and cron-scheduled work
-- Use `WorkSchedulerInjection` to regiter service or create for internal usage
+- Use `WorkSchedulerInjection` to register service or create for internal usage

 You can extend functionality by implementing custom `IScheduledTaskWrapper` or `IWorkSchedulerManager` and combine with existing ones to create more service variants.